jedinyphilip/instamt-js/README.md

   which I haven't been willing to pay for yet.

-If the TIFF doesn't carry ImageJ metadata, the reader can't always tell whether N pages means "N frames" or "C channels × N/C frames"; the `forceTiffChannels` knob lets you override.
+If the TIFF doesn't carry ImageJ metadata, the reader can't always tell whether N pages means "N frames" or "C channels × N/C frames" - the `forceTiffChannels` knob lets you override.

 ## What the pipeline does